CodedChai/LastCollage/README.md

 ![alt text](https://i.imgur.com/tFDV00Z.jpg "Site Example")

-Sadly the site doesn't work on any of the mobile devices I have tested due to how dom-to-image works from what I can tell.
+Sadly the site doesn't work on any of the mobile devices I have tested.
+This is due to how dom-to-image works from what I can tell.
 If you happen to know how to get it to work feel free to send me a pull request.